Skip to content

 Bottom line for the amateur operator

-• A quality SMPS from a reputable manufacturer with proper input filtering, snubber networks, and shielded construction is afully viable choice for station use.
+• A quality SMPS from a reputable manufacturer with proper filtering, layout control, and shielding is a fully viable choice for station use.

-• A low-cost, unbranded, or poorly specified SMPS is a legitimate noise risk and should be avoided at the operating position.
+• A low-cost, unbranded, or poorly specified SMPS is a legitimate noise risk and deserves skepticism near the operating position.

 • Do not dismiss an entire supply architecture based on the worst examples of its implementation.